BlackBrandr/Ethereum-Transaction-Data-Downloader/README.md

 # Ethereum-Transaction-Data-Downloader
-This tool provides to user download all transaction informations of ethereum addresses.
+This tool provides to user download all transaction informations of ethereum addresses with etherscan API.